TheSylence/VsValidate/README.md

 ## Requirements
 .NET Core 5.0 Runtime must be installed on the machine.
 If you build your app using `dotnet` you probably have installed the .NET Core SDK which includes the runtime.
-The runtime doesn't have to installed separately in this case.
+The runtime doesn't have to be installed separately in this case.

 The app should work on Windows x64, Linux x64 and Linux Arm64.